Home Repair and Do It Yourself Tips from the Natural Handyman

 I can't do anything about the latter, but we can troubleshoot the former:

-FIRST, be sure that the lock itself is working, and that the latch bolt does not stick in the retracted position Turn the knob slowly and look for any sticking in the bolt.
+Turn the knob slowly and look for any sticking in the bolt.
 If it does not move smoothly, you can lubricate this without disassembly of the lockset with a silicone spray product.
-Spray a small amount on the bolt itself, being careful not to over spray, and wipe off the excess.
+Spray a small amount on the bolt itself, being careful not to over spray and wipe off the excess.
 If the lock seems to be working smoothly, great!
 If not, you may want to disassemble the lockset to lubricate it internally.
-If you have a "mystery lock" without visible screws for disassembly, see LOCKS in the main index for more help.
+If you have a "mystery lock" without visible screws for disassembly, see our LOCKS article for more help.

-Look at the strike plate.
-That's the brass or chrome metal piece on the door jamb into which the latch bolt engages).
+That's the brass or chrome metal piece on the door jamb into which the latch bolt engages (graphic left).
 You may see wear marks on it, indicating the "route of travel" of the latch bolt.
 If the route of travel does not align with the opening in the striker plate, you have found the problem.
-Double check by standing on the hinge side of the door, and close it until the latch bolt just hits the strike plate.
+Double check by standing on the hinge side of the door and close it until the latch bolt just hits the strike plate.
 Mark the positions of the top and bottom of the latch bolt on the strike plate with a pencil.
 Now, open the door and look at the alignment of your marks and the strike opening.
 If either mark falls outside the top or bottom of the strike opening, you must either:

-If the route of travel aligns and there is no wood within the strike opening to inhibit locking, the remaining possibility is that the strike is set too close to the doorstop moulding, so the door cannot close far enough for the latch to engage.
-In this case, you can either relocate the strike by moving it out away from the door stop moulding, or use the following trick:
+If the route of travel aligns and there is no wood within the strike opening to inhibit locking, the remaining possibility is that the strike is set too close to the doorstop molding, so the door cannot close far enough for the latch to engage.
+In this case, you can either relocate the strike by moving it out away from the door stop molding, or use the following trick:

 Next patient!!